Staffing and forecasting gaps hurting CX? Get the Branch Workforce Playbook.

 The result was an overwhelming success.
 “The reaction from the team was incredibly positive—they loved how interactive and entertaining this training was and how easy it made learning the new software,” says Edwin Rivera, Member Delivery Administrator.
 At the end of their initial rollout, Rogue CU had an almost perfect adoption rate, ensuring everyone was at the same level of knowledge when they started serving members using the new software.

-3. Pair Appointments With an Offer
+3. Pair appointments with an offer.

 Before using appointments, Addition Financial used to have its sales team call all new members.
 “Because many of those new members came from indirect channels, such as partnerships with auto dealerships, the connect rate was low—just 5%,” says John Ryczek, Director of Branch Operations.